mirjSolution/Continuous-Integration-Pipeline-Setup-of-Java-Application-Project-/README.md

 - Verify Trivy scans for vulnerabilities
 - Review SonarQube dashboard for code quality report

-> After running the pipeline, ensure all integrated tools work correctly and the CI/CD process is seamless.
+> After running the pipeline, ensure all integrated tools work correctly and the Continuos Integration process is seamless.

 ---